RootRabbitShellHopperInc/Writeups/CTF Writeups/THM - Easy Peasy.md

 Something I also noticed upon viewing the source code for the page, was a locally stored jpeg file entitled "binarycodepixabay.jpg".
 It's a shot in the dark, but we could run an autopsy on the metadata of this image and see what lies within.

-For some reason the actual autopsy application I couldn't get to run, so I installed a different program called stegseek that can more or less do what I was looking for.
+For some reason the actual autopsy application I couldn't get to run, so I installed a different program called steghide and stegseek that can more or less do what I was looking for.

 Here is invoked command I used for stegseek: `stegseek easypeasybinary.jpg easypeasy.txt`

 ![](../Pasted%20image%2020251103205435.png)

-Interesting, not only did it give us the password, it also revealed a new file called "secrettxt.txt"
+Interesting, not only did it give us the password, it also revealed a new file called "secrettext.txt"

 ## SSH Into the Machine